RTEMS/rtems-docs/c_user/semaphore_manager.rst

 This directive releases the semaphore specified by id.
 The semaphore count is incremented by one.
-If the count is zero or negative, then the first task on this semaphore’s wait queue is removed and unblocked.
-The unblocked task may preempt the running task if the running task’s preemption mode is enabled and the unblocked task has a higher priority than the running task.
+If the count is zero or negative, then the first task on this semaphore's wait queue is removed and unblocked.
+The unblocked task may preempt the running task if the running task's preemption mode is enabled and the unblocked task has a higher priority than the running task.